javalin/website/pages/docs.md

 ### Endpoint handlers
 Endpoint-handlers are matched in the order they are defined.
+<div class="comment">You might know endpoint-handlers as routes or middleware from other libraries.</div>

 {% capture java %}
 app.get("/", ctx -> {